 To keep this advantage, you’ll need to make adjustments at frequent intervals over the life of your integration – most likely to both the CRM and your marketing automation technology.

 So, to avoid downtime, you’ll probably need to adapt on the go.
 This implies your integration must be set up in a way that does not need much coding skills.

 Many marketing automation tools necessitate complex, time-consuming CRM connectors or make it impossible to move your data if you decide to part ways with the vendor.
-Choose a platform that works seamlessly with the most popular and sophisticated CRMs, like Salesforce, Dynamics 365, Zoho CRM, and Zendesk.
+Choose a platform that works seamlessly with the most popular and sophisticated CRMs, like Salesforce, Dynamics 365 and Zendesk.

 Your technological stack should work together flawlessly to provide a real-time data sync that allows you to get deeper insights into client interests and habits while also propelling your organisation ahead.